 WHAT IS NEW PILGRIM PATH?

-We have set up NEW PILGRIM PATH to share with our fellow pilgrims of all Christian denominations - in Ireland and across the globe - some of the rich online resources we have found.
+We have set up NEW PILGRIM PATH to share with our fellow pilgrims of all Christian denominations - in Ireland and across the globe - some of the rich online spiritual resources we have found, and continue to find.
 We hope they will help you as you seek encounter with the person of Christ, the Word of God, in our midst.

 Just 500 years or so after the death of Christ, the first monks arrived on Skellig Michael (from the Irish Sceilg Mhíchíl), an island 12 km from Ireland's south west coast, lying at the very edge of the then known world.
 The monastery that they established in this inhospitable environment remains one of the most remarkable testaments to human faith on earth.
 The banner picture on each page of this website features an aspect of the Skelligs.